 2- Hold the flexible shaft by the silver color fitting end (you will be able to see the inner shaft core).
 And pull the inner core about 2 inches.
 If you need a pair of pliers to hold it, that’s normal.

 We recommend using some lube to grease the inner core of the Dremel Extension.

 MAKE SURE THE ROTARY TOOL IS UNPLUGGED FOR THE NEXT STEPS

-5- The other end (BLACK COLOR) of the flex shaft is where you will insert the desired attachment tool such as a diamond disc or a burr.
+5- The other end (BLACK COLOR) of the dremel flex shaft is where you will insert the desired attachment tool such as a diamond disc or a burr.
 You will be using the silver chrome L shaped piece for this stage.
 There is a hole on the side of the black side of the flex shaft.
 And there is another hole under the black side.
 When you align these two holes by turning the silver tip on the black end, insert the L shaped metal.
-This step may sound confusing but it is simple.
+This step may sound confusing but it’s simple.
 The inner metal part on the black end of the shaft will want to turn as you try to attach the tool.
 The L shaped metal is there to help you hold it while you try to twist the tip.

 6- You can now attach the bit.
 And tighten the nut at the tip of the black end of the dremel extension.